How to Integrate ServiceNow Azure DevOps With 2-Way Sync

-This tutorial will show you how to connect ServiceNow, Azure DevOps, and your IT management processes with a no-code 2-way integration that anyone can set up quickly.
-No scripts, no knowledge of programming languages required.
+This tutorial will show you how to connect ServiceNow, Azure DevOps, and your IT management processes with a low-code 2-way integration that anyone can set up quickly.

 In this article: